verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 - `canvasId?` — A string representing the DOM id where the QR code canvas will be injected
 - `request?` — An object representing an authorization request that matches https://schemas.verida.io/auth/request/schema.json
 - `callback?` — A callback function when the auth response is received.
-- `logoUrl?` — The URL of a logo to display in the vault
+- `logoUrl?` — The URL of a 170x170 PNG logo to display in the vault
 - `deeplinkId?` — The HTML element ID of a link that should have the deeplink URI attached to the `href` property